-Often it will be a sore that develops and won't heal that alerts the person; all is not well in the state of Denmark.
+Often what alerts the diabetic will be a sore near the ankle that won't heal; all is not well in the state of Denmark.

 It's a complex problem but there are some simple things we can do to improve our immune-systems; and reduce the inflammation that may be affecting all of our organs, including our spines.

 Don't take anti-inflammatory medication for prolonged periods as the pills have awful side effects but do include some turmeric daily in your cooking.
 It adds a marvellous flavour too.

 Turmeric is an orange coloured spice that is a member of the ginger family.
 Curcumin is one of the active ingredients; there are certainly others less-well studied.

 Research reported in the Journal of Alternative and Complementary Medicine found that you cannot overdose the spice when taken in your food; and there are numerous reports confirming its anti-inflammatory properties as a Cox 2 inhibitor.

 Researchers writing in the American Association of Pharmaceutical Scientists report that extensive studies stretching over fifty years have shown very promising results for many conditions, particularly those of the intestinal tract; from oral lichen planus in the mouth to gastric-ulcers.
 Those enjoying turmeric daily are less likely to suffer from colitis.